Billy Davies: Return to Nottingham Forest

 On 7 February 2013, Davies returned to Nottingham Forest as manager, signing a three-and-a-half-year deal, 20 months after being dismissed by the previous Forest board.
-Davies took charge of his first match since returning as manager on 16 February 2013, a 1–1 draw against Bolton Wanderers at the City Ground.
+Davies took charge of his first match since coming back on 16 February 2013, a 1–1 draw against Bolton Wanderers at the City Ground.
 The first victory of his second spell came three days later, a 6–1 win at home against Huddersfield Town.
 This was followed by his first away game at Charlton Athletic where Forest won 2–0.
-Under Davies they won six games in a row, including a 2–1 away win against second placed Hull City, placing them fifth in The Championship table and in a play-off position.
+Under Davies they won six games in a row, including a 2–1 away win against second placed Hull City, placing them fifth in the Championship table and in a play-off position.
 Forest were unable to sustain their form and eventually finished eighth after losing 2–3 to Leicester City on 4 May 2013.

 On 18 October 2013, Davies signed a four-year contract extension at the City Ground.
 The chairman and club owner, Fawaz Al-Hasawi said "This is a fantastic day for Nottingham Forest.
 I look forward with great excitement to working alongside him for many years to come as we aim to bring success back to this magnificent club."

-Davies' second spell proved to be a controversial and damaging one.
-He dismissed long-serving club staff without explanation, shouted at a photographer taking photos for the club's matchday programme after a match at Millwall, banned journalists as part of a "near media blackout", and employed his cousin, Jim Price, a suspended solicitor, as his closest advisor.
+Davies's second spell proved to be a controversial and damaging one.
+He dismissed long-serving club staff without explanation, shouted at a photographer taking photos for the club's matchday programme after a game at Millwall, banned journalists as part of a "near media blackout" and employed his cousin, Jim Price, a suspended solicitor, as his closest adviser.

 After an eight-game winless run left Nottingham Forest one place and two points outside of the play-off positions, and having seen his side lose 5–0 to local rivals Derby County two days earlier, Davies was dismissed on 24 March 2014.
 A statement on Forest's website read simply: "Nottingham Forest Football Club have confirmed the termination of manager Billy Davies' employment."

 Louise Taylor of The Guardian pointed to Davies' "paranoia", "self-destructive insecurities" and "obsession with conspiracy theories and old grudges" as the reasons behind his downfall, suggesting that he had "shattered" his reputation.
 The Daily Telegraphs John Percy, who was one of a number of reporters who were "accused of being in league with his former employers" for questioning decisions Davies made, said that Davies was "destined for failure" because he was "obsessed" with conspiracies and hidden agendas.
 He pointed to the "huge funds" Davies was given to get Forest promoted and suggested that he "could have got away with" the "unsavoury" behaviour, had Forest been winning.
 John Payne of The Metro said that Davies owed the Forest fans an apology for his behaviour after failing to acknowledge them at the end of the defeat to Derby and "insulted fans' intelligence" by refusing to answer straight questions on the rare occasion he gave press interviews.